SaumickPradhan/Apple-iTable/README.md

   <summary><b>e) Implementation principles</b></summary>
   <details>
     <summary><b>Consider visual design principles in your design:</b></summary>
-    **i.**	The UI has simplicity in using.
+    i.The UI has simplicity in using.
 All the features and interactive options are clearly laid out.
 The feature have regularity and in font size, color and other styling.<br>
-**ii.**	The visual hierarchy is similar to an iPad which the user is familiar with. <br>
+ii.
+The visual hierarchy is similar to an iPad which the user is familiar with. <br>
-**iii.**	Not much learning is required as it has a layout similar to Apple’s other UI (like CarPlay or iPad).
+iii.
+Not much learning is required as it has a layout similar to Apple’s other UI (like CarPlay or iPad).
 This helps in Learnability as there is a continuity in the UI from other platforms<br>
-**iv.**	Proximity of all the 4 productivity apps is seen.
+iv.
+Proximity of all the 4 productivity apps is seen.
 Also the controls are well spaced in their own grids.<br>
-**v.**	Color is same throughout and the user is able to familiarize with it quickly.
+v.
+Color is same throughout and the user is able to familiarize with it quickly.
 It has a similar interface to some of the other Apple devices the user knows about.<br>
-**vi.**	Controls are visually represented and easy to access.
+vi.
+Controls are visually represented and easy to access.
 They provide feedback for every interaction.<br>
   </details>

   <details>
     <summary><b>Provide appropriate feedback for interactions</b></summary>
-   ** i.
-For this Mock UI, the user already knows what to click as the controls, apps, sliders, etc. as familiar.<br>
+i For this Mock UI, the user already knows what to click as the controls, apps, sliders, etc. as familiar.<br>
-**ii.**	Drop down menus and windows are interactable with feedback<br>
+ii.
+Drop down menus and windows are interactable with feedback<br>
-**iii.**	The username can be seen at the top<br>
+iii.
+The username can be seen at the top<br>
-**iv.**	The buttons have a different click arrow.<br>
+iv.
+The buttons have a different click arrow.<br>
   </details>

    <details>
     <summary><b>Elements should be clearly laid out.
 Your interface for the smart object should have fixed dimensions (non-resizing, non-responsive layout) with size and aspect ratio that is appropriate for your object.</b></summary>
-  ** i.**	The mock UI handles resizing.<br>
+  i.The mock UI handles resizing.<br>
-**ii.**	Boundaries are clearly laid out on the webpage.   <br>
+ii.
+Boundaries are clearly laid out on the webpage.   <br>

   </details>
 </details>